AbhinandIdikayil/AbhinandIdikayil/README.md

 🙏 Howdy 🕸️ dev!
-I'm Abhinand i , a passionate Full Stack Developer based in India 🇮🇳.
+I'm Abhinand , a passionate Full Stack Developer based in India 🇮🇳.

 ## About Me